Pence accepts VP nomination, warns voters 'you won’t be safe in Joe Biden’s America'

 CRENSHAW HAILS COPS, NURSES, AS AMERICAN 'HEROES'

-Pence said Biden "didn't say one word" last week about the violence in American cities and then declared: “We will have law and order on the streets of this country."
+Pence said Biden "didn't say one word" last week at the Democratic National Convention about the violence in American cities and then declared: “We will have law and order on the streets of this country."

 The Trump re-election campaign previewed that the vice president would deliver an address with an "optimistic tone,” but Pence spent parts of his speech taking aim at the Democratic challenger and his party.